ttnleipzig/regenfass-docs/README.md

 > This project is about a smart water tank.
 It measures the water level and sends the data to a server.
 The server can be used to control the water pump.
 The pump can be controlled via a web interface or via a telegram bot.
 It uses a  HC-SR04 ultrasonic sensor to measure the water level.
 The data is sent to TTN via a LoRaWAN gateway.

+## Quick start

+If you already have the hardware and want to start right away,

+1. connect your board to your computer and
+2. click on the following button:

+<esp-web-install-button manifest="/static/firmware_build/manifest.json"></esp-web-install-button>

 ## Hardware

 ### Parts